ShivamPatel-24/SimonGame/README.md

 (Don't forget to press a key in order to start the game)

-Future additions plan: Add a better way to start the game.
+Future additions plan:
+  1. Ask the username and save the top five scores with respective player names to the leaderboard.